2017-04-30 - By Robert Elder

 while true; do sleep 1; done # This will cause the terminal to hang until the command is killed by the user

-The first involves using the nohup command which can be done by appending a '&' symbol to the end of any shell command:
+The first involves using the nohup command along with appending a '&' symbol to the end of any shell command:

 The above command will cause the infinite loop to run in the background until it finishes or it is explicitly killed using the 'kill' command.
 In the meantime you can run other commands or close the SSH connection without killing the remote background job.